„Painting is the most beautiful of lies“ – Kees Van Dongen

 She said: „You never know what will happen, Eli.
 You can never know for sure, but know one thing: Nature provides everything we need and land will always feed you.
 You can survive, but never ever give up on being a lady.“ I was maybe seven or eight years old and little did I know that so many things she had taught me would be so practical later on in my life.
 I remember her eyes so well: there was always a soft glow of saudade about her, that inexplicable feeling only Portuguese understand perfectly: profound melancholy and love that remains after losing something or letting it go…Something in her eyes.

 Maybe I was too overwhelmed with lilacs to feel carnations properly at first, but when I closed my eyes to escape clouds of purple – I felt white flowers emerge, forming a bouquet around lilacs, adding some sweetness.
-That purity of light purple tones became tainted with not so innocent tones of surrounding flowers: I feel gardenias swaying in wind, jasmine petals falling, turning this perfume into creamy and seductive cocoon.
-Tuberose is present too, but what a magnificent tuberose!!!
-Later on I did feel carnations, just adding a tinge of spicyness in the heart.
+That purity of light purple tones became tainted with not so innocent tones of surrounding flowers: I feel gardenias swaying in wind, jasmine petals falling, turning this perfume into a creamy and seductive cocoon.
+Tuberose is present too, but what magnificent tuberose!!!
+Later on, I did feel carnations, just adding a tinge of spiciness in the heart.
 This fragrance is an opulent, refined, womanly floral.
-Even woody-musky at the drydown, turning it into smoother version of initial opening.
-The more I wear it, more I fall in love with it.
+Even woody-musky at the drydown, turning it into a smoother version of the initial opening.
+The more I wear it, the more I fall in love with it.